 Let’s be honest, YouTube is a great place for…..well…..wasting a lot of time.
-Yes, there are funny memes, fashion tips from the Kardashians and, my favourites, plenty of mountain biking and skiing videos.
+Yes, there are funny memes, fashion tips from the Kardashians and plenty of sporting videos.

 And if you delve a little deeper, this platform is brimming with valuable and informative content.